WonwoongCho/WonwoongCho.github.io/_pages/about.md

   - /about.html
 ---

 I am a M.S. student in Computer Science at Korea University, advised by [Prof. Jaegul Choo](https://sites.google.com/site/jaegulchoo/).
-My research interest lies in Generative Models, Interactive Deep Learning, and Unsupervised Learning.
+My research interest lies in Generative Models, Interpretable Deep Learning, and Unsupervised Learning.
 I received B.A. in the department of Film, Television and Multimedia at Sungkyunkwan University.

 Publication
 ======